 In the example of our Membership script, we would copy and paste the head code into the box titled ‘PHP before HTML’ The reason for this is that the page must be a PHP page for this script to work.
 Therefore, The first thing that the page needs to do is execute this PHP code before it does anything else (NOTE: the page name must be changed to have a PHP extension before publishing).
 If the head code was pure HTML, you would insert it in the box titled ‘Code for HTML.

 The next piece of code we would want to add to the page would be the code that displays the registration form from the script.
-This would be added to the Body of our page using the ‘Embed’ object.
+This would be added to the Body of our page using the ‘Embed’ element.
 This will create an empty box on the Sparkle canvas which you can position to wherever you want the registration form to appear.
 With the embed box selected, you nip over to the style panel and add your code snippet.
 The option looks like this:

 If the code is likely to expand vertically, be sure to click the ‘content expands vertically’ checkbox.
 Always click the save/refresh button after adding or editing code.
 If your script is on a live server, it may display on the page.
 However, some content will not produce a preview until it is published on-line.